matter-labs/foundry-zksync/README.md

-## ZkSync Smart Contract Testing, Deployment and Interaction Tooling Framework with Foundry
+# ZkSync Smart Contract Testing, Deployment and Interaction Tooling Framework with Foundry
 ### About
 Currently the industry standard Solidity smart contract test and deploy frameworks are Hardhat and Truffle.
 They both use JavaScript to test and deploy solidity smart contracts.
 Another smart contract testing platform by the name of Foundry.
 The  advantage that Foundry provides is that all tests are also written solidity creating a smoother developer experience.
 With Foundry, the engineer does not need to switch languages to write tests and deploy contracts..

 Currently only Hardhat has developed functionality for zkSync.
 The purpose of this repository is to create functionality with Foundry to fully test, compile and deploy smart contracts on zkSync using only Solidity, as well as interact with those contracts once deployed.

-## Quick Start
+### Quick Start / Installation

 Clone these three repos to the same directory: